-Chronic fatigue is a common problem in rheumatoid arthritis.
-About 40% of patients have severe fatigue; with major effects on daily functioning.
+Chronic fatigue is a prevalent problem in Sjögren's.
+About one out of every two patients with Sjögren's is severely fatigued; with major effects on daily functioning.

-It seems impossible to effectively tackle fatigue if it has existed for 5, 10, or 20 years.
+It seems impossible to explain in a small book how fatigue can be tackled if it has existed for 5, 10, or 20 years.
+Perhaps you already tried to target this difficult problem yourself or with help from health professionals.
+Perhaps those efforts were not successful.
 Nevertheless, this booklet offers advice as to how to tackle fatigue.
 The basis of this advice stems from results of professional treatment of severe fatigue.